commentChatting in FictionLab

 User Character

-The user character is the character you, the user, will play as during the scenario.
-You can access the user character menu from the side menu and edit it as the story goes on.
+The User-Character is the character you, the User, will play as during the scenario.
+You can access the User-Character menu from the chat settings under "Edit User Character" and edit it as the story goes on.

-User character cards should be written in the same way as normal character cards are.
+User-Character cards should be written in the same way as Story Character cards are.
 Describe the looks and personality in the description.
 More detail usually gives better results.

-Free users are limited to 10 user character slots.
-FictionLab+ users have unlimited character slots.
+Free users are limited to 10 User-Character slots.
+FictionLab+ users have 200 User-Character slots.

 Custom LLM Instructions

 Custom LLM instructions are almost identical to custom instructions in the scenario creation page.
 You can use it to guide or instruct the AI to act how you want.
 Instructions should be clear and concise for the best results.
-The limit for Custom LLM Instructions for free users is 200 characters and 800 for FictionLab+ users.
+The limit for Custom LLM Instructions for free users is 300 characters, and 1000 for FictionLab+ users.

 Narration Voice Settings